nice-digital/cks-gatsby/functional-tests/README.md

 8. Run 'Webapp - launch' to run the webapp on port 5000
 9. Run 'Run Test Task' from the command palette (_Ctrl+Shift+P_) and choose 'Functional tests - all'
    1. Or run 'Functional tests - current feature' to run just the currently opened feature file.

-> Note: the tests seem to run with Node 12 OK on Linux, but not on Windows.
-They fail with errors installing fibers.
-So stick with Node 10 for the time being.

 We run the tests against the web application (and _not_ the Gatsby development site) for 2 reasons: